In-app events: iOS Features to increase brand awareness in the App Store

 App Store Connect will give you key insights into the performance of your in-app events

 Metrics include impressions, where users saw your event, new downloads and redownloads, and retention as a result of your event.
 The measurement of your success will depend on the reason you created your event.
-If you wanted to attract new users you’ll be looking out for things like new downloads and impressions, whereas if you wanted to re-engage old users, you’ll be more interested in numbers like re-downloads and re-engagement.
+If you want to attract new users, you’ll be looking out for things like new downloads and impressions, whereas if you want to re-engage old users, you’ll be more interested in numbers like re-downloads and re-engagement.

 Use App Store Connect to analyse Event Interactions